 In rare instances, your provider might recommend surgery, but only as a last resort.
 That’s because heel pain requires a lengthy recovery period and it isn’t always successful.

-To receive all-inclusive care for heel pain, make an appointment at Diablo Podiatry by using the online booking tool or calling the office today.
+To receive all-inclusive care for heel pain, make an appointment at Diablo Podiatry and Bay Vascular by using the online booking tool or calling the office today.